Guides about coronavirus if you are a support worker

-Take a look at the headings below and see the links to relevant guidance beneath.
+Take a look at the headings below and the links to easy read guides underneath.

 Going to hospital

-These guides also explain what may happen when some people get very poorly with coronavirus and die, as well as information and advice about funerals, grief and bereavement.
+These guides also explain what may happen when some people get very poorly with coronavirus and die.
+We have created information about bereavement and going to funerals to help with this.

 Rights to healthcare